 RA occurs in 1% of the adult population in the United States.
 This is greater than 2.4 million people.
-Usually, it affects people over the age of 20.
-It commonly occurs in women in their childbearing years.
-However, individuals in their eighth and ninth decade of life can also develop RA.
+Usually, it affects people over the age of 20 and commonly occurs among women in their childbearing years.
+However, individuals in their eighth and ninth decades of life can also develop RA.

 In the past, without adequate knowledge of the natural history of RA, doctors felt that the disease was a slowly progressive condition that did not alter an individual’s lifespan.
 Now it is realized that RA can be a rapidly progressive condition that alters all aspects of an individual’s life including: